leonidk03-lgtm/tour-manager-mini-app/replit.md

 - `RadioGuideAssignment`: Equipment issue/return records with kitId, guideName, busNumber, receiversIssued, receiversReturned
 - `DispatchingNote`: Personal notes for managers, synced across devices via Supabase Realtime with offline caching
 - `ExcursionNote`: Notes attached to specific excursions, visible only on excursion day to managers (all notes), always visible to admins; auto-deleted after 14 days (moved to deleted_items for restoration)
+- `ChatMessage`: General chat messages between all managers/admins, with senderId, senderName, message text, and createdAt timestamp; admin can clear entire history to reduce load

 **Data Relationships**
 - Excursions reference TourTypes by ID